Karst honey DOP

 SPECIAL FEATURE OF KARST HONEY

-The composition of honey vegetation on the Kars differs from bee pastures in other regions due to special climatic conditions and microclimate.
+The composition of honey vegetation on the Kars differs from bee pastures in other regions due to the special climatic conditions and microclimate.
 Only in the Karst the medium: reshelika, ruj, karst šetraj (pocket), true sage, long-stemmed thyme; which decisively contributes to the fact that the karst honey has a full and pronounced aroma, that it is more ripe and dry in its content, extremely rich in minerals and minerals.

 DIFFERENCE BETWEEN FLOWER AND FOREST HONEY SPECIES

 Honey contains various sugars, water, and in small quantities various, mostly organic acids, proteins, free amino acids, minerals, dyes, aromatic substances, water-soluble vitamins, enzymes, various types of pollen.
 The proportion of sugars in honey ranges from 80% to 85%.
-Cellular honey originates from the nectars of insectivorous plants.
+Cellular honey originates from the nectars of insect-flowering plants.
 These with nectar attract bees to pollinate the furrow of the flowers, and as a reward offer them sweet juice, which is food for bees.
 Goadni honey originates from the sap of trees on which various insects graze.
 To protect themselves from natural enemies, they offer a portion of the tree’s sweet juice to bees for food in the form of sugars, and they themselves consume carbohydrates.
 In symbiosis, a balance is created in nature, which can be used by man with his knowledge.

 In honeycomb, honey is usually liquid, then sooner or later crystallizes.
 Some types of honey crystallize more slowly (after several months), and some crystallize already in the honeycomb.
 Crystallization is a natural phenomenon that does not affect the quality of honey.
 Consumers value liquid or crystallized honey differently.
 During heating up to 40 °C during re-escapewe do, and heating honey at higher temperatures destroys valuable enzymes.

-BENEFICIAL EFFECTS OF HONEY CONSUMPTION
+BENEFICIAL EFFECTS OF HONEY ENJOYMENT

 In honey, flavonoids are of great importance for health, as they have antioxidant, anti-inflammatory, antimicrobial and inhibit the formation of blood clots.
 Antioxidants are removers of harmful free radicals, prevent the oxidation of harmful cholesterol and thus reduce clogging of blood vessels.
 Minerals and other substances in honey have an effect against fatigue, anemia, pain and muscle cramps, and protect the liver.
 During pregnancy, they help with the normal development of the fetus and reduce the frequency of vomiting.